-Maybe you’re an entrepreneur with a great idea for a product or service, an identified target market and a knockout startup marketing plan.
-Or, maybe you’ve been in business for a few years and you’ve gained the insight needed to leverage changes in your industry, gain competitive advantages and grow your business further.
+Maybe you’re an entrepreneur with a great idea for a product or service, an identified target market, and a knockout marketing plan.
+Or, maybe you’ve been in business for a few years, and you’ve acquired the insight needed to leverage changes in your industry, gain competitive advantages and grow your business further.

-Even with these key areas checked off the small-business-success list, there are two significant things needed to bring your ideas to fruition—funding, and the cash-flow picture that will help you secure it.
+Even with these key areas checked off the small-business-success list, there are two significant things needed to bring your ideas to fruition; funding, and the small business cash flow picture that will help you secure it.

 What is cash flow?

-Whether you plan to obtain small business funding or just want to manage your business as effectively as possible, cash flow is critical.
+Whether you’re looking for funding for your business or just want to manage it effectively as possible, cash flow is critical.

-Cash flow is what is left after you pay all your normal daily expenses.
+Cash flow is what’s left after you pay all your normal daily expenses.
 From a lending perspective, “cash flow” represents the total net amount of cash available to the business for servicing debts, as well as growing the business assets.

-A lender will prepare a cash-flow analysis that demonstrates this over a specific period of time (typically, a year).
-Your business’s cash flow tells a lender how much debt your business can successfully handle and how much cash flow is left to be reinvested into your business.
+A lender will prepare a cash-flow analysis that demonstrates this over a specific period (typically, a year).
+Your business’s cash flow tells a lender how much debt your business can successfully handle and how much is left to be reinvested into your business.

 Why is cash flow so important to lenders?

-Cash flow provides potential lenders with a picture of your business’s financial capacity to pay back a loan—in other words, that your business will bring in enough money to cover the costs of any current financial obligations, as well as the cost of a new loan.
+Cash flow provides potential lenders with a picture of your business’s ability to pay back a loan.
+In other words, it shows that your business brings in enough money to cover the costs of any current debt your business has in addition to the cost of a new loan.

-As your business grows the cash flow should exceed the amount needed to just pay your debts as you should be using some of that cash flow (the excess) to fund some of your growth without having to borrow.
-Of all the key factors that lenders consider—including credit history, capital, collateral, cash flow (or capacity) and character—cash flow is always one of the top considerations.
+As your business grows your small business cash flow should exceed the amount needed to just pay your debts.
+This is because you should also be using some of your small business’s cash flow to fund some of your growth without having to borrow.
+Of all the key factors that lenders consider, cash flow is always one of the top considerations.

 How is cash flow calculated?